 Most of the fans have never heard of Lyte.
 The goal of the marketing emails is to gain engagement by promoting our client's branding more than our own.

 Foster trust through the transactional emails

-Once fans start using Lyte, we aim to raise our brand awareness and to nourish brand advocates by emphasizing core brand elements and languages in the emails
+Once fans start using Lyte, we aim to raise our brand awareness and to nourish brand advocates by emphasizing core brand elements and languages in the emails.

 To scale the system and make it flexible, the fewer options the better.
-We worked with the engineers to test out elements in the emails across devices to reduce as many styles as possible.
+We worked with the engineers to test out elements in the emails across devices to reduce as many stylings as possible.